-The classic Support SDK contains an implementation of Zendesk Guide, with category navigation, article search, and visualization.
-You can use Guide on your mobile app together with the Unified SDK or the classic Support SDK conversational experiences.
-For more information on Guide implementation, see:
+The classic Support SDK contains an implementation of the help center by Zendesk Guide, with category navigation, article search, and visualization.
+You can use your help center on your mobile app together with the Unified SDK or the classic Support SDK conversational experiences.
+For more information, see:

-Note: The Chat SDK default bot name is "Answer Bot" which can cause some confusion.
-More information on that here
+The Chat SDK default bot name is "Answer Bot" which can cause some confusion.
+More information on that here.

 The Chat SDK provides the Chat functionality of the Unified SDK, so that end-users can reach you by chat or leave offline messages directly from your application.
 For specific instructions on how to build a Chat experience on mobile, see:

 The classic Talk SDK lets integrators add voice-based customer support to their iOS and Android apps.
 Your mobile app user can initialize a digital call to a pre-configured Talk digital line, connecting the user with your Zendesk Talk call center.
 This SDK is not part of the Unified SDK.
 You must have an active Zendesk Talk subscription to use the SDK.
 For more information on the Talk experience on mobile, see: